Benzophenone

 How does exposure to benzophenone occur?

-- Exposure may occur by using consumer products that contain benzophenone.
-These include some personal care products such as lotions, soaps, and body washes, some cosmetics such as nail polish, and some scented air freshening products.
+• Using consumer products that contain benzophenone.
+These include some personal care products such as lotions, soaps, and body washes; some cosmetics such as nail polish; and some scented air fresheners.

-- Benzophenone is present in inks used on some food packaging materials, and can migrate from food packaging materials into food.
+• Benzophenone is in some inks used on food packaging materials, and can migrate from these materials into food.

 Image